 Customizing Your Workshop

 Nothing will connect your faculty to the urgency and importance of these issues than stories and data that reflect your community.
-Here, you will find step-by-step instructions to localize your own Faculty workshop deck to use in presentations or conversations on your campus.
+Here, you will find recommendations for localizing your own faculty workshop deck to use in presentations or conversations on your campus.
 Remember, all of the OEN's materials are CC-BY, so you are welcome to make these changes as long as you include attribution.

 How To:

-Please make a copy of the Introduction to OER Adoption slide deck Links to an external site. and customize the following slides:
+Please make a copy of the Introduction to OER Adoption slide deck Links to an external site. and consider the following customizations:

 1. Update the mission statement slide with your own mission statement, calling out those words that reflect a commitment to access, educational equity, and inclusion.